School of Social and Political Science

 Books

-Wright, K, Scott, M and Bunce, M. (2024) Capturing News, Capturing Democracy: Trump and the Voice of America.
-Oxford: Oxford University Press.
-Winner of the Outstanding Monograph of the Year award, given by the UK's Media, Communication and Cultural Studies Association (2025), and finalist for the Best Book award given by Journalism Studies division of the International Communication Association (2025), as well as the Tankard Award, given by the Association for Education in Journalism and Mass Communication (2025).
-Reviewed by Cultural Studies, Democratization, Journalism: Theory, Practice and Criticism, Journalism and Mass Communication Quarterly and the Australian Institute of International Affairs.
+Winner of the Best Book in International Communications award, given by the International Studies Association (2026) and the Outstanding Monograph of the Year award, given by the UK's Media, Communication and Cultural Studies Association (2025).
+It was also runner-up for the Best Book award, given by Journalism Studies division of the International Communication Association (2025) and for the Tankard Award, given by the Association for Education in Journalism and Mass Communication (2025).
+Reviewed in the Australian Institute of International Affairs, Cultural Studies, Democratization, Journalism: Theory, Practice and Criticism, Journalism and Mass Communication Quarterly and Perspectives on Politics.

 Scott, M, Wright, K and Bunce, M (2022) Humanitarian Journalists: Covering Crises from a Boundary Zone.
 London: Routledge.
 Reviewed in African Journalism Studies and the European Journal of Communication.